 Let it set then pair it with a houseplant to put it to good use.
 Personally, we are partial to pairing with a compact vining plant like a Philodendron Brasil.

 #8: Wall Olive Wood and Moss Clock

 An eye-catching clock indeed!
 We think the earthy combination of olive wood and preserved moss is striking, and brings a bit of greenery into your living spaces.
 The olive wood is naturally sanded down to a smooth finish, but retains its natural wood grains.

 The preserved moss requires no maintenance.
 (We know the thought crossed your mind….)

 This made-to-order wall clock boasts a customizable size and frame color.
 We personally love a black frame to contrast with the olive wood, though, that’s really up to you.

 #9: Click and Grow vegetable and herb kit

 If your loved one lives in an apartment, they may be tight on space to grow all the plants they want!

-That’s why we love this compact Click and Grow kit.
+That’s why we love this compact Click & Grow Smart Garden kit.
 It’s perfect for growing herbs and vegetables on a windowsill in our kitchen.
 With built-in grow lights, you don’t have to fight for spots in the home that get natural light… freeing that up for houseplants!